microsoft/language-server-protocol/_specifications/lsp/3.18/language/completion.md

 The request is sent from the client to the server to resolve additional information for a given completion item.

+This request should only be called for completion items returned in the last completion request.
+Servers may keep state for the last completion request to reduce payload sizes so resolving a completion item from an earlier completion request may produce incorrect results.

 _Request_:
 * method: `completionItem/resolve`
 * params: `CompletionItem`